Vectorized/solady/docs/tokens/erc20votes.md

 ```

 Transfer `amount` of delegated votes from `from` to `to`.

-Emits a {DelegateVotesChanged} event for each change of delegated votes.
+Emits a `DelegateVotesChanged` event for each change of delegated votes.

 ### _delegate(address,address)